Bern, the capital of Switzerland, is a beautiful and tranquil city full of museums, churches and historic buildings.

 The Münster's main entrance displays the Last Judgment, a collection of over 200 wood and stone sculptures.
 Spared the violence visited on much of the interior during the reformation, this Edhard Küng work depicts sinners (naked) and the righteous (clothed) surrounding Michael the Archangel.

 The Münster's stained glass windows are another big draw.
 Dating from 1444-50, most feature heraldic symbols and religious imagery.
-The most striking is the Matter Chapel's Dance of Death; this 16th century work by Niklaus Manuel depicts skeletons symbolising death claiming the lives of the working classes and the great and good.
+The most striking is the Matter Chapel's Dance of Death; this 16th century work by Niklaus Manuel depicts skeletons symbolising death claiming the lives of the working classes and the great and good alike.
 Such works were common at the time of the Black Death.

 Services are held on Saturdays and Sundays, with the Münster hosting concerts and cultural events throughout the year.
 The adjacent Münsterplatz, a pretty cobbled square, holds an annual Christmas market and is home to the 1545 Moses Fountain.